 1 to collaborate in the effective implementation of this resolution;

-2 to collaborate so as to avoid overlap and duplication of effort in studying issues related to refile, call-back and identification of origin.
+2 to collaborate so as to avoid overlap and duplication of effort in studying issues related to refile, call-back, identification of origin and number misappropriation and misuse.

 Reasons: The recent growing access to international telecommunication networks has brought many side effects related to the inappropriate use of the networks, such as fraudulent misappropriation, and misuse of national telephone numbers, country codes and alternative calling procedures.
 These practices are harmful, since they cause losses on operator’s revenues.